JParzival/mediafier/README.md

 Python library that helps with media (image/video) transformation and augmentation for machine learning and artificial vision projects.
 Enables the user to modify media for different purposes, as increasing a dataset or just changing some properties.

+This library is different to many others in the way that wants to **make image and video transformation simple** by one liners, but fully customisable at the same time.
+Media transformation for everyone.

 <br/>

 ## 🛠️ Installation